Week A

 • Full ownership of the device once final payment is made with no further costs

 We are able to support the purchase of a laptop device for students eligible for Pupil Premium funding.
-Parents should contact the school before proceeding with purchase.
+Parents should contact the school before proceeding with a purchase.

 Do I have to purchase the device being offered?